 By train is a great option.
 Brittany has a top rail network and Rennes, for example, is just two hours from Paris Montparnasse.
 So you can leave the UK at teatime and be in your Brittany home for dinner.

 By plane again is easy and you are spoilt for choice here.
 Several airlines fly to Brittany’s various airports from many regional UK airports in the UK.
-Check out Ryanair, Flybe, Aurigny, Easyjet, British Airways, all of which have regular flights year round to and from many airports in both countries.
+Check out Ryanair, Flybe, Aurigny, Easyjet, British Airways, all of which usually have regular flights year round to and from many airports in both countries.

 The ease and choice of transport to Brittany along with its natural beauty and reasonable property prices have contributed to make it one of the most popular areas in which to buy a second home.
-Property prices actually either fell or remained about the same between 2006 and 2016, along with many other areas of France.
-However, there are slow signs that the market is picking up due to better economic conditions and low interest rates, thus now is one of the best times to buy property here.